Constantine-32/GOL/README.md

 # GOL
-Conway's Game of Life game made with processing.
+Conway's Game of Life game made with p5.js